futureg-lab/mx-scraper/README.md

 # pip install beautifulsoup4

 # Plugins can be specified with -p or --plugin
-# By default, it will be inferred from the
+# By default, it will be inferred from the args
-# Each plugin have its own set of dependencies that are independent from mx-scraper
+# Each plugin may have its own set of dependencies that are independent from mx-scraper
 # Uses bs4
 mx-scraper fetch --plugin images https://www.google.com
 # Uses gallery-dl